Breast reconstruction surgery means meticulous craftsmanship by experienced surgeons

 We treat our clients according to the latest international and domestic treatment recommendations.
 Our multiprofessional team of specialists provides each and every patient with individually tailored and comprehensive diagnostics and treatment as well as possibility of the newest medicines.
 Our team is made of numerous specialist doctors, including oncologists, radiotherapy doctors, gynaecologists, surgeons, isotope doctors, radiologists, a pathologist, and also nurses who are all experienced cancer treatment experts.
 Our clients have the opportunity to participate in new drug treatments and clinical trials.
 We also offer complementary services, such as physiotherapy and sexual counselling.

-At Docrates, gynaecological cancers are treated by Ilkka Räisänen and Johanna Mäenpää, specialists in Obstetrics and Gynaecology and in Gynaecological Oncology.
+At Docrates, gynaecological cancers are treated by Johanna Mäenpää and Kalle Savolainen, who are experienced specialists in Obstetrics and Gynaecology and in Gynaecological Oncology.

 If you suspect cancer or have been diagnosed with cancer, you can make an appointment with a Docrates Cancer Center specialist without delay and referral.
 Our friendly personnel understand the fears and concerns related to cancer and can give you support from the first contact onwards.